AshutoshDongare/convo/README.md

  rasa init
 ```

-4) Once you have rasa chatbot instance installed you can check if it is working properly by running rasa shell that lets you talk to your assistant on the command line
+4) Once you have rasa chatbot instance installed you can check if it is working properly by running rasa shell that lets you talk to your assistant on the command line.
+Note - Change the directory to your rasa instance and run below command.
 ```
  rasa shell
 ```